BelfordZ/open-rpc-flow/README.md

   };
 }

-// ... more type definitions available in the source
+// More type definitions available in the source
 ```

 ## Contributing